MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## Measures

-This section describes the nine measures used to apply each technology to the baseline model and the individual model results compared to the baseline.
-The measures are coded according to the following table.
+This section describes the nine measures used to apply each technology to the baseline model, which are coded according to Table x.
+Where a change to the baseline model was required to apply a measure, it is described in with the corresponding measure.

+__Table x.
+Measure Codes__

 Code | Category | Description
 :- | :- | :-